Property Management Blog

 Both landlords and tenants should carefully review the requirements to understand their rights and responsibility under the new law.

 Many landlords may require assistance in navigating tenant communications, termination procedures, relocation fees, and record keeping.
 Here at Harland Property Management, we stay up to date on the latest laws and regulations affecting California landlords.
-Reach out to us today to see how we can help you navigate the new Just Cause Eviction Law with confidence and focus on what matters most - managing your investment.
+Reach out to us today to see how we can help you navigate the new Just Cause Eviction Law as a property owner with confidence and focus on what matters most - managing your investment.

 back